 How do I apply?

 Applications are accepted on an ongoing basis.
 Applications can be submitted at America’s Cultivation Corridor website.
 You can apply here.

-Iowa’s leadership in agriculture, food, and bioscience is unique and unmatched, making it the perfect host for a program to encourage solutions to global challenges.
-The combination of geographic location, abundant crop and livestock production and exports, along with leading companies, researchers, forward-thinking farmers, and companies make Iowa second to none for global agriculture.
+Iowa’s leadership in agriculture, food and bioscience is unique and unmatched, making it the perfect host for a program to encourage solutions to global challenges.
+The combination of geographic location, abundant crop and livestock production and exports, along with leading companies, researchers and forward thinking farmers, researchers and companies make Iowa second to none for global agriculture.

 What is America’s Cultivation Corridor?

-Stakeholder organizations of the Cultivation Corridor include Iowa State University, Corteva Agriscience, Deere & Company, Greater Des Moines Partnership, Iowa Pork Producers, Kent Corporation, MidAmerican Energy, Ames Economic Development Corporation, Hy-Vee, Iowa Corn Promotion Board, ISG, Kemin, REG, Scoular, Sukup Manufacturing Co.
+Stakeholder organizations of America’s Cultivation Corridor include Iowa State University, Corteva Agriscience, Deere & Company, Greater Des Moines Partnership, Iowa Pork Producers, Kent Corporation, MidAmerican Energy, Ames Economic Development Corporation, Hy-Vee, Iowa Corn Promotion Board, ISG, Kemin, REG, Scoular, and Sukup Manufacturing Co.